-Many efforts have been spent to tackling the difficulty in optimizing the TSK fuzzy systems on big and/or highdimensional data [9]-[11].
+Many efforts have been done to tackle the difficulty in optimizing the TSK fuzzy systems on big and/or high-dimensional data [9]-[11].
 Dimensionality reduction and/or feature selection are usually used to reduce the number of fuzzy partitions (rules).
-Traditional dimensionality reduction techniques such as principal component analysis (PCA) has been used for TSK fuzzy system optimization [12], [13].
+Traditional dimensionality reduction techniques such as principal component analysis (PCA) has been used for the TSK fuzzy system optimization [12], [13].
 There are also methods focusing on learning a sparse subspace of the original feature space to reduce the number of antecedents in each rule [14], [15].
 Once the number of antecedents is determined, different optimization approaches can be used to tune the TSK fuzzy system on large datasets.
 For example, Chung et al. [11] utilized the equivalence between minimum enclosing ball and the Mamdani-Larsen fuzzy inference system to train the latter using the former.
-Gacto et al. [16] proposed a multi-objective evolutionary algorithm to optimize TSK fuzzy systems for high-dimensional large-scale regression problems.
+Gacto et al. [16] proposed a multiobjective evolutionary algorithm to optimize TSK fuzzy systems for high-dimensional large-scale regression problems.

-Mini-batch gradient descent (MBGD) [17], [18] based optimization, which is particularly popular in deep learning, can also be a solution to training TSK fuzzy systems on large and high-dimensional datasets.
+Minibatch gradient descent (MBGD) [17], [18] based optimization, which is particularly popular in deep learning, can also be a solution to train TSK fuzzy systems on large and high-dimensional datasets.
 In each iteration, MBGD computes the gradients from a randomly selected small batch of data, instead of the entire dataset [19].
-Different batch sizes can be used, according to the trade-off among the available memory, the training speed, and the expected generalization performance.
+Different batch sizes can be used, according to the tradeoff among the available memory, the training speed, and the expected generalization performance.
 The original MBGD used a constant learning rate to update the model's parameters [19].
 Later, Sutskever et al. [20] found that adding a momentum to MBGD can improve the final training performance.
 However, it still needs to manually select a learning rate, and the convergence may be very slow at the beginning.
 Kingma and Ba [21] proposed the well-known Adam algorithm to automatically rescale the gradients to achieve adaptive and individualized learning rate for each parameter, which leads to faster convergence.
-However, the generalization performance of Adam may not be as good as the momentum [22]; so, Keskar and Socher [23] also tried to combine the advantages of momentum and Adam to achieve both fast convergence and good generalization.
-Recently, Luo et al. [24] also proposed AdaBound to improve Adam.
-AdaBound uses an adaptive bound for the learning rate of each parameter to force the optimizer to behave like Adam at the beginning and like stochastic GD at the end.
-Our very recent research [8] has found that TSK fuzzy systems can achieve better performance with AdaBound than Adam for regression problems.
+However, the generalization performance of Adam may not be as good as the momentum [22]; so Keskar and